Informational only — not legal advice. Verify with qualified counsel before acting. Full disclaimer

 🇬🇮 Gibraltar vs 🇨🇭 Switzerland: crypto licensing compared

-Choosing between Gibraltar and Switzerland for a crypto licence starts with who you will answer to: Gibraltar Financial Services Commission (GFSC), with a dedicated DLT/innovation team running pre-application engagement; also the AML/CFT supervisor under the Proceeds of Crime Act 2015. on one side, FINMA (Swiss Financial Market Supervisory Authority) grants all prudential licences; for AML only, firms affiliate with a FINMA-recognised SRO (e.g. VQF). on the other, via the GFSC DLT Provider licence under the Financial Services (DLT Providers) Regulations 2020 (in force since 1 Jan 2018), required of any firm using DLT to store or transmit value belonging to others in/from Gibraltar.
-Principles-based (10 core principles), not a MiCA-style category licence. and the No single crypto licence - regulated by economic function (FINMA token taxonomy; DLT Act 2021).
+Choosing between Gibraltar and Switzerland for a crypto licence starts with who you will answer to: Gibraltar Financial Services Commission (GFSC), with a dedicated DLT/innovation team running pre-application engagement; also the AML/CFT supervisor under the Proceeds of Crime Act 2015. on one side, FINMA (Swiss Financial Market Supervisory Authority) grants all prudential licences; for AML only, firms affiliate with a FINMA-recognised SRO (e.g. VQF). on the other, via the GFSC permission under the Financial Services (DLT Providers and VAA Providers) Regulations 2020.
+The framework covers firms using DLT to store or transmit value belonging to others and, since 27 October 2025, VAA providers exchanging virtual assets for money or other virtual assets.
+It is a principles-based permission, not a MiCA category licence. and the No single crypto licence - regulated by economic function (FINMA token taxonomy; DLT Act 2021).
 Typical exchange/custodian/broker needs SRO/AMLA affiliation (e.g. VQF) plus, where deposits/custody are involved, a FinTech licence (Banking Act Art.
 1b); larger deposit-taking needs a banking licence; a DLT trading facility needs FinMIA authorisation. respectively.
-The two regimes differ on 6 of 9 tracked decision dimensions, including capital requirement and local substance.
-Every figure behind the comparison carries a last-verified date and a primary source.
+The public fields are shown below, with the full dated and sourced comparison included with access.

 Dimension 🇬🇮 Gibraltar partly open